 Cloverfield is one to remember.
 It is the most mysterious monster film ever made, one of the best found-footage films of all-time, and, arguably, the best monster film of the 2000s.
 I had no idea what it was when it came out.
 I remember how some thought that, perhaps, it was a new Godzilla-film, and while Godzilla is a great monster, I can honestly say that I’ve never enjoyed a kaiju-movie more than I enjoyed Cloverfield when it first came out.
 Continue reading “RETRO REVIEW: Cloverfield (2008)”→

-The following is a spoiler-filled review of Godzilla.
+The following is a spoiler-filled review of Godzilla — Directed by Gareth Edwards.

-Not long ago, I watched Gareth Edwards’ Monsters for the first time, and that was a fine movie – based on its indie-value.
-Now in 2014 – four years following his indie-monster-flick – he has been given the opportunity to recapture the spirit of the former movie, with more money and a higher number of audience-members guaranteed.
-Does it work?
-Not really.
+Not long ago, I watched Gareth Edwards’ Monsters for the first time, and that was a perfectly fine independent movie.
+Now, in 2014, four years after his indie-monster-flick was released, he has been given the opportunity to recapture the spirit of the former movie, with more money, an iconic franchise, an iconic kaiju, and a guaranteed audience.
+Sadly, I cannot quite say that his film works as well as it should.
 Continue reading “REVIEW: Godzilla (2014)”→